Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients

 Proposed in QTRAN~\cite{son2019qtran}, the non-monotonic matrix game, as illustrated in Table~1(a), consists of two agents with three available actions and a shared reward.
 We show the value function factorization results of QTRAN, LSF-SAC, VDN, QMIX, and DOP~\cite{wang2020off}.

 Table~1b-1f shows the learning results of selected algorithms, QTRAN and LSF-SAC can learn a policy that each agent jointly takes the optimal action conditioning only on their local observations, meaning successful factorization.
 DOP falls into the sub-optimum caused by miscoordination penalties, similar to VDN and QMIX, which are limited by additivity and monotonicity constraints.
 Although QTRAN managed to address such limitations with more general value decomposition, as pointed out in later works \cite{mahajan2019maven} that it poses computationally intractable constraints that can lead to poor empirical performance on complex MARL domains.
-It is also worth noting that LSF-SAC can find the optimal joint actions under the constraints of monotonicity by providing variational information; this indicates that the utilization of latent state information can significantly improve the power of the monotonic factorization operators in a mixing network like QMIX.
+It is also worth noting that LSF-SAC can find the optimal joint action under the monotonic constraints by providing variational information, however, its joint action value estimation will still be restricted by such limitation; this indicates that the multi-agent entropy maximization design and the utilization of latent state information can significantly enhance the exploration policies and improve the power of the monotonic factorization operators in a mixing network like QMIX.